mcdemarco/the-new-kitchen-cookbook/poultry/turkeyChili.md

 2. Saute onions and garlic in the Instant Pot the usual way.
 3. Add and brown turkey (about 3 minutes).
 4. Add spices and saute for one more minute.
 5. Deglaze with the broth.
+Don't forget to double the broth quantity, especially if your instant pot is prone to burn warnings.
-6. Add all remaining ingredients.
+6. Add all remaining ingredients and mix well.
 7. Close pot.
 Close vent.
 Pressure cook on high for 10 minutes.
 8. Release pressure naturally.